Computing Shortest Paths among Curved Obstacles in the Plane: The Proof of Lemma

 To prove Lemma \ref{lem:80}, we first prove the following statement, which we call Sub-lemma \ref{lem:80}(a).

 {\bf Sub-lemma \ref{lem:80}(a)}.
 Suppose $A$ is an atom on $\partial T$ of a pseudo-triangle $T$ with $T=Rtri(b_T)$ in a good pseudo-triangulation $\calT$ and $A$ is dequeued due to a flip operation on $b_T$.
 Also, suppose at any later moment before the reversal of $A$, $A$ lies on $\partial T'$ of a pseudo-triangle $T'$ with $T'=Rtri(b_{T'})$ in another good pseudo-triangulation $\calT'$.
 Then $A$ cannot be dequeued due to the flip of $b_{T'}$.
-To prove Sub-lemma \ref{lem:80}(a) below, we analyze the three main cases (Cases 1, 2, and 3).
+To prove Sub-lemma \ref{lem:80}(a), our main idea is to show that $A$ cannot be awake when $b_{T'}$ is flipped (and thus cannot be dequeued again).
+The proof, however, consists of a lengthy and complicated case analysis with considerable details.
+We analyze the three main cases (Cases 1, 2, and 3).

 {\bf The proof of Case 1}.
 In Case 1, all dequeued atoms lie on $\widehat{q'_Rp^*}$.
 Let $A$ be an arbitrary atom on $\widehat{q'_Rp^*}$.
 Let $\xi_1$ be the moment {\em right after} the flip of $b$.
 Hence the atom $A$ is on $\partial R'$ at the moment $\xi_1$.
 Suppose at a later moment $\xi_2$ of the algorithm, the atom $A$ lies on $\partial T'$ of a pseudo-triangle $T'$ of a good pseudo-triangulation $\calT'$ with $T'=Rtri(b_{T'})$ and $A$ has not been reversed since the moment $\xi_1$.
 As discussed above, the atom $A$ on $\partial T'$ can be dequeued only due to the flip of $b_{T'}$.
 Thus, during the time between the moment $\xi_2$ and the flip of $b_{T'}$, $A$ cannot be dequeued on $\partial T'$.
 Note that once it is formed, the pseudo-triangle $T'$ remains unchanged in the algorithm (and thus, $A$ is not reversed) until $b_{T'}$ is flipped.
 Without loss of generality, we let $\xi_2$ be the moment {\em right before} the flip of $b_{T'}$.
 We prove below that $A$ cannot be awake at the moment $\xi_2$ and thus cannot be dequeued due to the flip of $b_{T'}$.
 In the following discussion, for simplicity, when we mention $R'$ (resp., $T'$), we always refer to the moment $\xi_1$ (resp., $\xi_2$) unless otherwise stated.